Unipotent Factorization of Vector Bundle Automorphisms: Introduction

-Let $X$ be a compact K\"{a}hler manifold.
-Then, since the holonomy of a K\"{a}hler manifold is in the symplectic group, we get that $\exp(R(U,V))$ is a symplectic vector bundle automorphism of $TX$ (see Section~\ref{sec:Proofs} for details).
-Applying Theorem~\ref{thm:RealSymp} to this gives the following corollary: \begin{corollary} Let $X$ be a compact K\"{a}hler manifold, $R(\cdot,\cdot)$ be its Riemann tensor, $\nabla$ its Levi-Civita connection and $U,V$ be two smooth real vector fields on $X$.
+Let $X$ be a compact Kähler manifold.
+Then, since the holonomy of a Kähler manifold is in the symplectic group, we get that $\exp(R(U,V))$ is a symplectic vector bundle automorphism of $TX$ (see Section~\ref{sec:Proofs} for details).
+Applying Theorem~\ref{thm:RealSymp} to this gives the following corollary: \begin{corollary} Let $X$ be a compact Kähler manifold, $R(\cdot,\cdot)$ be its Riemann tensor, $\nabla$ its Levi-Civita connection and $U,V$ be two smooth real vector fields on $X$.
 Then the symplectic vector bundle automorphism of $TX$ given by

-admits a factorisation in terms of unipotent symplectic vectorbundle automorphisms. \end{corollary}
+admits a factorisation in terms of unipotent symplectic vector bundle automorphisms. \end{corollary}